Home / 6WIND Solutions / This Blog Post Is Approved by Intel®: Introducing a New VPN Concentrator vRouter for White Box Servers

 NETCONF/YANG for Open Management

-6WIND Turbo IPsec’s vRouter’s management is based on NETCONF and YANG.
+6WIND Virtual Security Gateway’s vRouter’s management is based on NETCONF and YANG.
 The CLI itself is a NETCONF client that comes with traditional features such as completion, history and contextual help.
 It relies on a YANG data model that users browse as they would browse a file system.
 Relative and absolute paths can be used to refer to configuration data, making browsing very efficient.
 This allows for integration with third-party management frameworks and offers APIs for an automated, programmatic configuration of the vRouter.
 The CLI includes configuration commit with rollback on error and simultaneous access with configuration comparison.

 YANG-based KPIs for Telemetry

 In addition to granular monitoring, YANG-based Key Performance Indicators (KPIs) are provided for streaming to a time-series database.
 The vRouter tracks statistics against time and therefore has a thorough understanding of the system dynamics to better optimize the configuration.
 The time-series information can be displayed in a graphical analytics framework such as InfluxDB/Grafana.
 The same APIs can be used for integration with other frameworks, such as Elastic Stack, Prometheus and more.

 High Performance VPN Concentrator vRouter Based on Intel Technology

 This is our demo platform, with the VPN Concentrator sitting at the edge of the enterprise headquarters.
 Remote workers and enterprise subsidiary sites open IPsec tunnels towards the VPN concentrator for a secure connection to the enterprise resources.